blazium-engine/blazium-docs/tutorials/export/one-click_deploy.rst

    - Make sure to follow the steps described in :ref:`doc_exporting_for_android`.
      Otherwise, the one-click deploy button won't appear.

-   - If you have more than one device connected, Godot will ask you which device the project should be exported to.
+   - If you have more than one device connected, Blazium will ask you which device the project should be exported to.

 - **iOS:** Exports the project with debugging enabled and runs it on the